bwvoss/failure-patterns-essay/README.md

 end
 ```

 The methods have uniformity and simple pre and post-conditions.
 They have no error handling or data validation.
-This is pure happy path, and the methods are small and easy to read.
+The methods are small and easy to read, and the logic is not blurred by error handling blocks or conditionals.

 The bottom of the class includes the `Boundary` object, whose metaprogramming provides the magic: